STMicroelectronics/lis2duxs12-rs/examples/mlc_activity_mobile_stm32f401re_embassy/README.md

 1. Connect the LIS2DUXS12 sensor to the STM32F401RE Nucleo board via I2C1 (PB8/PB9).
 2. Connect the sensor's MLC interrupt output to PB0 on the STM32F401RE.
-3. Build the project, which uses the **`ucf-tool`** to generate Rust configuration code from UCF files automatically at build time.
+3. Build the project, which uses the **`ucf-tool`** to generate Rust configuration code from JSON files automatically at build time.
 4. Flash the compiled Rust firmware onto the STM32F401RE.
 5. Open a serial terminal at 115200 baud on the UART port.
 6. Perform activities corresponding to the configured gestures.